tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Making-Custom-Apertures.rst

 -------------------------

 We need to define a new aperture array such that our aperture will cover our object of interest.
-In our previous tutorial (XXX) we learn that aperture arrays are boolean, based on this lets make up a new array.
+In our [previous tutorial](Aperture-Photometry-Tutorial.html) we learn that aperture arrays are boolean, based on this lets make up a new array.

 .. code:: ipython3